i13e/osmanthus/README.md

 recommend using SAN.
 If you are new to this notation, we have provided a short guide on our [wiki page](https://github.com/i13e/osmanthus/wiki/san).

+If you are new to playing chess, we suggest checking out [this video](https://www.youtube.com/watch?v=OCSbzArwB10) to learn the fundamentals.

 ## Tests

 There are unit tests for the engine, UI, and evaluation modules.
 We are in the process of adding as